release-engineering/pom-manipulation-ext/guide/dep-manip.md

 #### REST Endpoint

-Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to prescan the project, collect up all group:artifact:version's used and call a REST endpoint using the endpoint property `restURL` (provided by [https://github.com/project-ncl/dependency-analysis]) **and** specifying `dependencySource` of `REST`, which will then return a list of possible new versions.
+Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to prescan the project, collect up all group:artifact:version's used and call a REST endpoint using the endpoint property `restURL` (provided from the Dependency Analysis tool [here](https://github.com/project-ncl/dependency-analysis)) **and** specifying `dependencySource` of `REST`, which will then return a list of possible new versions.
 Note that the URL should be the subset of the endpoint e.g.

     http://foo.bar.com/da/rest/v-1